OpenWebconcept/plugin-pdc-internal-products/README.md

 This plugin chages the behaviour of the existing `owc/pdc/v1/items` endpoint in that it returns *external* items only.

-All *internal* items can be accessed on the `owc/pdc/v1/items/internal` endpoint.
+All *internal* and *external* items can be accessed on the `owc/pdc/v1/items/internal` endpoint.
+In order to receive *internal* items only, the additional `filter=external` parameter can be used as in `/owc/pdc/v1/items/internal?filter=external`.

 Individual *internal* items can be accessed either on the `owc/pdc/v1/items/{slug}/internal` or `owc/pdc/v1/items/{id}/internal` endpoint.
 This endpoint will return the content of the Internal Data field under the key `[internal-data]`.